 Garden Gallery Exhibitions—Fellow Members will have the opportunity to show, in turn with all other Members, within the Garden Gallery.
 In addition, Fellows will have the opportunity for one solo show in the Garden Gallery.

 Artwork within the Gallery—Fellow Members may have up to two, two-dimensional works, in sellable presentation, in the Gallery storeroom for showing to patrons.
 The number of works may change depending on available space.
-Fellows may have up to four unframed works protected by clear plastic sleeves in the display bins, and a flat portfolio containing unframed works on paper.
+Fellows may have up to three unframed works protected by clear plastic sleeves in the display bins, and a flat portfolio containing unframed works on paper.

 Gallery Website—Fellow Members are entitled and encouraged to display materials on the Gallery website.
 This includes an artist statement and images of recent artwork, as well as a link to the Member’s individual website, if there is one.